 AACP is considered a priority organization for affiliation and leadership development by volunteers and staff.

 7.1 Board: Assure the highest level of effective and efficient governance is achieved through developing and retaining mission-driven, engaged board members.

-7.1.1 Board Self-Assessment: Utilize annual board assessment results to identify opportunities for improved performance.
+7.1.1 Board Self-Assessment: Utilize periodic board assessment results to identify opportunities for improved performance.

 7.1.2 Diversity: Increase leadership diversity.